 - Near East Side Historic District Walking Tour takes you by stylish homes of prominent citizens from the 1800s.
 Guide: bitly/beloiteast

 - The Bluff Street Historic District – Beautiful, historic homes along Bluff Street Guide: bitly/beloitbluff

 - Oakwood Cemetery, 1221 Clary St, Beloit, this historic cemetery has fascinating headstones and mausoleums and beautiful war memorial sculptures.

 - “Beloit: A River Runs Through It” a brand new tour book of Beloit history along the Rock River.
 This 56-page guide features 17 locations. $10 – Available at Beloit Historical Society, 845 Hackett St, Beloit.

 - Water Spirit Mound at Totem Park, 1998 Totem Rd; This small park has two Native American Indian Mounds, one is a 157 ft. “water spirit”.
-Then head into the woods to take a walk on Moccasin Trail, the original Native American Indian Trail along Turtle Creek.
+Then head into the woods to take a walk on “Moccasin Trail”, the original Native American walking trail along Turtle Creek.